robert17/iotf-rtd/docs/reference/device_model.rst

 Every device has a typeId and deviceId attribute.
 Typically, the typeId represents the model of your device, whilst the deviceId can represent its serial number.
-Within your Internet of Things Foundation organization, the combination of typeId and deviceId must be unique for each device.
+Within your Watson IoT platform organization, the combination of typeId and deviceId must be unique for each device.

-In addition, the Internet of Things Foundation constructs a further identifier for each device based on your organizationId, the device's typeId and the device's deviceId.
+In addition, the Watson IoT platform constructs a further identifier for each device based on your organizationId, the device's typeId and the device's deviceId.
 This identifier - the clientId - allows you to identify unequivocally an individual device.

 The characters which can be used in these identifiers are restricted so they can be used straightforwardly in communication protocols and REST APIs.
 There are a number of optional device